Fancy a Pair of Eco-Friendly Sunglasses—So, What Are Your Options?

 Bio Acetate Sunglasses

 Bio-acetate, on the flip side, is created without the use of petrochemicals.
-Its raw materials include cellulose acetate (derived from wood) and a plasticiser (derived from citric acid esters).
+Its raw materials include cellulose acetate (derived from wood) and a non oil-based, naturally derived plasticiser (derived from citric acid esters).
 Importantly, both of these materials are obtained from the organic origin and renewable sources.

 - Plastic—can take hundreds of years to decompose in soil or water

-- Cellulose acetate—will bio-degrade in under a year in compost and water environments
+- Regular acetate—will bio-degrade in under a year in compost and water environments

 - Bio-acetate—will dissolve in an industrial compost environment in only 115 days